plaffa/text-relations/README.md

 - [ ] Test the program with other texts.
 Preferably a mix of categories?
 - [ ] Add the possibility to ignore certain words.
 E.g. prepositions
 - [ ] Introduce a deep learning language model for feature extraction.
 BERT?
 - [ ] Find an appropriate clustering method.
-Not sure DBSCAN is the way to go due to highly sensitive parameter settings.
+Not sure DBSCAN is the way to go due to its highly sensitive parameter settings.
 - [ ] If clustering: It would be nice to see e.g. the "top 3" words within each cluster.